 In the meantime, the fertilized eggs remain entirely within the sand for two weeks until the next highest tide comes in.
 The eggs are kept moist by residual water in the sand.
-Once the tides come in high enough again, the larvae will hatch when submerged and agitated by the waves and will finally be taken back into the ocean.
+Once the tides are high enough again, the larvae will hatch when submerged and agitated by the waves and finally be taken back into the ocean.

 Now, do you see what the big deal is?
 A fish that mates and leaves its eggs on land?
-A fish that reproduces on land?
+A fish that reproduces on the ground?
 Really?

 Yes, and it is fantastic to experience firsthand!